KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 A preview of datasets stored in the chosen repository will be shown.

-These are not usable yet, but you can start to handle them as we will show in the following sections.
+At this point data are not usable yet, but he/she can start to handle them as we will show in the following sections.
 The datasets are shown with their name and description.
 By moving the cursor over a dataset, a list of available actions will appear.
 Clicking on the **Info** button, a set of information from the original CKAN resource and about the dataset status (e.g. visibility, last modification date) ill be displayed by Knowage, as in the following figure.
-To use one of them you have to import metadata information and then analyse the dataset on demand.
+To use one of them the user has to import metadata information and then analyse the dataset on demand.

 .. figure:: media/image17.png